Process

 A repeatable, boring, effective way to ship software.

 There are five phases.
 Each one ends with a working artefact: a written plan, a running prototype, a deployed product, a clean handover.
-If a phase does not end with something you can hold, we have not done it.
+If a phase does not end with something you can hold, I have not done it.

 - 01 1 week